 Cost of participation

 Cost of participation:

-The course fee of $2000 covers all tuition-related costs, including learning materials, access to online platforms, etc. The fee does not cover participants' travel, accommodation and meals.
+The course fee of $2000 covers all tuition-related costs, including specific learning materials, access to online platforms, etc. The fee does not cover participants' travel, meals and accommodation